GCStatus/gcstatus/DONE.md

   - [x] Switcher to enable and disable floating menu
 - [x] Storybook
   - [x] Add a storybook for every component
+- [x] User transactions
+  - [x] Make a system to check user transactions with coins
+  - [x] Notify user with an email
+  - [x] Integrate transactions with API